Blog

 • I’m in the military and I am having performance issues.
 What will happen?

-• What happens when a complaint is made against a police officer?
+• What happens when a complaint is made against me as a police officer?

 Having a complaint made against you is stressful.
 Keep in [...]